rishuraj3152/Grey-Wolf-Optimised-SVM/README.md

 # Grey-Wolf-Optimised-SVM
 Inspired by grey wolf hunting technique, algorithm developed named Grey Wolf Optimiser.
 Huge applications of this algorithm in real world.
 One has been shown as working on SVM
-In this paper, we used Grey Wolf Optimization [1] along with Support Vector Machine (GWO-SVM) classifier for effective feature selection to help with diagnosis of Coronary Artery Disease (CAD).
+Using this paper[1], we used Grey Wolf Optimization [1] along with Support Vector Machine (GWO-SVM) classifier for effective feature selection to help with diagnosis of Coronary Artery Disease (CAD).
 GWO-SVM works in two stages where in the first stage we use GWO for effective feature selection from the Cleveland heart dataset.
 Initially GWO produce the initial